 Thermal imaging systems, on the other hand, could allow driverless vehicles and aircraft pilots to sense, detect and clearly identify any obstacle, whether it is at a distance of one meter or one kilometer, in all-weather conditions, any time of the day or night.

 Thermal sensor technologies can also be used to sense driver and passenger activity and react by adjusting heating, ventilation or air conditioning accordingly, as well as monitoring which seats are being occupied.
 These features improve comfort for occupants, increase driver awareness and enhance system monitoring.

 THERMAL IMAGING CAN BE USED FOR:

 Thermal imaging systems can detect and identify a person more than 300 meters away and a vehicle at more than 500 meters (VGA FOV 40°).

-Thermal sensors are sensitive to far infrared wavelengths and thus detect heat energy naturally radiated by all objects.
+Thermal sensors are sensitive to far infrared wavelengths and thus detect the heat energy naturally radiated by all objects.
 As heat energy depends on the composition and temperature of the object, thermal detection can be a consistent and reliable solution in all environmental and lighting conditions (fog, smoke, daytime, nighttime, etc.).
 Thermal imaging is also immune to any glare from light sources, such as high sun beams.

 Thermal activity sensors can easily locate and count people, recording temperature within a 0.1 °C range.
 This information can be used to manage vehicle HVAC and driver monitoring systems.

-Our thermal sensors can help vehicle system designers create effective and reliable solutions for detecting and classifying road obstacles and occupant activities in all weather and lighting conditions.
+Our thermal sensors can help vehicle system designers create effective and reliable solutions for detecting and classifying road obstacles and monitoring occupant activities in all weather and lighting conditions.